MithamoMorgan/Diabetes_Prediction/README.md

 ## Problem Statement

-**Objective:** To classify individuals as diabetic or non-diabetic using machine learning algorithms based on their medical history and demographic information.
+The objective is to classify individuals as diabetic or non-diabetic using machine learning algorithms based on their medical history and demographic information.

-**Type:** Binary classification problem.
+This is a Binary Classification problem.

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>